Ty10y/Garden-Bed-Planner/README.md

 # Garden Bed Planner

 A browser-based tool for graphically designing and planning raised garden beds.
-Place, size, and label plants on an interactive infinite canvas with a real-scale 4″ grid system.
+Place, size, and label plants on an interactive infinite canvas with a real-scale adjustable grid system.
 Save your designs to JSON, export as PNG, or print a full layout with a plant legend.

 **Live app:** https://ty10y.github.io/Garden-Bed-Planner/